dbjwhs/thorac/tenzin/README.md

 The first pull on the drink was long and deliberate.

 As he contemplated the magnitude of losing perhaps their most valuable operative to his own conscience, the camera lingered on the bottle's label: **Macallan Sherry Oak 25 Year Old 2024 Single Malt Whisky**—a $3,000 reminder that even in the most secure rooms in China, some problems required the finest of Western solutions.

+---

+The aged hand trembled slightly as it turned another page in the weathered folder.
+Cigarette ash fell onto the desk, ignored.
+The room was dim, lit only by a single desk lamp that cast harsh shadows across state documents marked with official seals from 1959.

+The man's eyes, clouded with age but sharp with purpose, scanned the typed report: *"Subject: Pema Dolkar, age 47, identified as primary organizer of women's resistance activities during the March 1959 uprising.
+Subject was captured April 1st attempting to flee toward the Indian border.
+Died during interrogation April 2nd, 1959."*

+He set down the first folder and reached for another, this one more recent.
+His fingers, gnarled with arthritis, rifled through birth certificates until he found what he was looking for.
+The document was in both Chinese and Tibetan script:

+*"Mother: Yangchen Dolkar, born January 12, 1959, Lhasa"* *"Maternal Grandmother: Pema Dolkar, deceased"*

+The old man sat back in his chair, the cigarette forgotten between his lips.
+Pema Dolkar had died two months after her granddaughter was born.
+The timing, the names, the location—it all aligned.

+He opened a third folder, this one containing surveillance photos of a man moving through Myanmar shadows.
+Tenzin Norbu.
+The grandson of a martyred resistance leader, trained by the very forces that had killed his grandmother, now using those skills against his handlers.

+The irony was not lost on him.
+They had created their own nemesis.

+The old man leaned back, his weathered face creasing with bewilderment.
+He stubbed out his cigarette with deliberate slowness, his mind racing.
+It had taken him months of painstaking research, pulling strings with contacts across three continents, calling in favors from sources long thought retired, just to uncover this connection.
+Yet the Chinese—masters of this shadowy craft for millennia, a civilization built on understanding bloodlines, ancestral vengeance, and generational debt—how had they missed it?
+Their intelligence apparatus had roots deeper than any Western service could fathom, a bureaucratic memory that stretched back through dynasties, through centuries of palace intrigue and family vendettas.
+They understood better than anyone how the sins of one generation could manifest in the next, how a grandmother's defiance could flow like poison—or power—through a family line.
+So how, he wondered with growing unease, could they have possibly overlooked that they were training the grandson of Pema Dolkar?
+Unless... unless they hadn't missed it at all.